RealKareemAnees/Ultimate-Design-Patterns/Readme.md

 # Mediator

-the Mediator is a class that do two things
+The Mediator pattern defines an object that encapsulates how a set of objects interact, promoting loose coupling by preventing objects from referring to each other explicitly.
+The Mediator is a class that does two things:

-- defines communication rules
+- Defines communication rules.

-- communicate classes
+- Communicates between classes.

+This centralizes complex interactions.

+Pros: Reduces dependencies, easier to maintain.
+Cons: Mediator can become a god class.
+When to use: In GUI components or chat apps where objects need to collaborate.
+Real-world analogy: Air traffic control mediating planes.

-// v(image-11.png)
+The original content references an image: // v(image-11.png)

 ## Example

-// v(image-12.png)
+The original references another image: // v(image-12.png)

-mediator interface
+Mediator interface

 ```ts
 interface ChatMediator {